spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 Before you start to use offloading in your game, make sure that you’re familiar with the [best practices]({{urlRoot}}/content/workers/offloading-concept#best-practices) and with how to [set up your game feature for offloading]({{urlRoot}}/content/workers/set-up-offloading).

 ### Zoning
-Like [offloading](#offloading), zoning is a multiserver option for working with SpatialOS.
-It involves splitting up the world into zones, known as “areas of authority”, with a different server-worker instance responsible for each.
+Zoning is another multiserver option for working with SpatialOS.
+It works differently from [offloading](#offloading).
+Zoning involves sharing the server computation load by splitting up the world into areas of authority, with a different server-worker instance responsible for the computation of each area.
 A server-worker instance can make updates only to Actors that are in its area of authority.

 > **Note:** Support for zoning is currently in pre-alpha.
 We invite you to try out the [multiserver zoning shooter tutorial]({{urlRoot}}/content/tutorials/multiserver-shooter/tutorial-multiserver-intro) and learn about how it works, but we don’t recommend you start developing features that use zoning yet.